Lawyer Profile Detail

 Université du Québec à Montréal

-As vice-president of the Nature Conservancy of Canada in Québec from 2001 to 2007, Mr. Renaud played a key role in the planning and development of various strategic projects.
-In particular, he led a fundraising campaign of almost $27 million, the establishment with the Government of Québec of a protected area program, and the negotiation with Domtar for the acquisition of 40 km2 of land to create the 64 km2 Parc des monts Sutton, the largest private park east of the Rockies.
+As the Nature Conservancy of Canada’s Québec vice-president from 2001 to 2007, Mr. Renaud played a leading role in designing and deploying various strategic initiatives, including a $27 million fundraising campaign.
+He also implemented the protected areas program with the Québec government and negotiated with Domtar on the acquisition of a 40 km2 area of land used to create Mont Sutton Park (64 km2), the largest private park east of the Rockies.

-Mr. Renaud received his law degree from the Université du Québec à Montréal in 1986 and was admitted to the Québec bar in 1987.
-He studied international law at the Université de Nairobi in Kenya in 1992 and obtained an MPA from the École nationale d’administration publique in 1996.
+Mr. Renaud received his law degree from the Université du Québec à Montréal in 1986 and was admitted to the Barreau du Québec in 1987.
+He also studied international law at the University of Nairobi (Kenya) in 1992 and received a master’s degree in public administration in 1996 from Québec’s École nationale d’administration publique.

 Québec's environmental assessment process, the BAPE and the new federal environmental assessment process